darius/tailbiter/article-code/README.md

 literals get compiled.
 (The `BUILD_MAP` operation changes to expect all of the keys and values on the stack before it creates the dict.)

+For Python 3.6 there's `tailbiter2_py36.py`.
+Currently it can't compile itself, because it needs to generate a jump with a more-than-one-byte offset.

 After `tailbiter2` I added a few more features to be able to compile `byterun`; the result is `../compiler.py`.
 (It's for Python 3.4 only, for now, because those particular features changed in Python 3.5.)